skynet-engineering/skyserve/README.md

 3. The actual logic lives inside the `run` function.
 Modify it as necessary for the command.
 4. Add the handler to `src/api_handlers.py`

-To keep the framework agnostic, the `run` function should ideally invoke other Python scripts on disk.
+To keep the framework agnostic, the `run` function should ideally route the request to other services for servicing.
 No business logic should exist in this framework.